 Uniper strives for a healthy balance between attractive cash returns and balance sheet stability.
 Uniper’s finance strategy rests on three cornerstones - dividend policy, free cash flow and a comfortable investment grade rating.

-- Thereafter, payout related to free cash from operations based on the success of business activities
+- Payout related to free cash from operations based on the success of business activities

-- Neutral to positive free cash flows from operations post-dividends
+- We target a neutral to positive free cash flows from operations post-dividends

 Free Cash flow